About the role

 Our book club role requires someone who is enthusiastic and willing to commit time to help organise and deliver a session (usually once a month).
 Sessions normally last between 60 and 90 minutes.
 Each session will vary, but the simple format of sharing what the children have read, doing book-related activities and choosing new books will be the same.

 We will ask for a reference when you apply for the role, and you will need to be at least 18 years old.

 What you can expect from us

 We value all our volunteers and our commitment to you is spelled out in our Library Volunteer Charter (pdf format, 92Kb).
-You will receive an initial hour of training and ongoing support from the Home Library Service team to enable you to feel confident in undertaking your role.
+We will be flexible and supportive and will provide training for you before you start the role.

 How to apply

 We appreciate the support volunteers provide.
 If you are interested in applying, please fill in the online application form.

 Select the library you would like to apply to: